suvarnrk/waph-suvarnrk/labs/lab2/README.md

 ### Task 1: Ajax

-HTML code is written to take the user input and make a GET call to echo.php using AJAX.
-The response recieved is then displayed within the div. as it is a get call the input was sent as a path variable in the URL.
+We wrote HTML code that captures user input and uses AJAX to make a GET call to echo.php.
+The received response is then showcased within a designated div.
+Since it's a GET call, the input was transmitted as a path variable in the URL.

 ```HTML
 	<div>
 		<i> Ajax Requests</i><br>